cloudberrydb/cloudberrydb-site/docs/security/transparent-data-encryption.md

 # Transparent Data Encryption

-To meet the requirements for protecting user data security, starting from version v1.6.0, Cloudberry Database has supported Transparent Data Encryption (TDE).
+To meet the requirements for protecting user data security, Cloudberry Database supports Transparent Data Encryption (TDE).

 TDE is a technology used to encrypt database data files: